avalon60/OraTAPI/README.md

 <b>NOTE: The credentials store is non-transportable.
 If you try to use it on a computer on which it was not maintained, the decryption will fail.</b>

-## Sample Generated API:
+## Sample Generated API Packages:

-Here we see an example TAPI package, based on the `jobs` table, and using the `logger` templates:
+Here we see examples og TAPI packages, based on the `jobs` table, and using the `basic` and `logger` templates.

 The `jobs` table:
 ```
 Name        Null?
 Type